Orgburo

 The Orgburo (Оргбюро́), also known as the Organisational Bureau (организационное бюро), of the Central Committee of the Communist Party of the Soviet Union existed from 1919 to 1952, when it was abolished at the 19th Congress of the Communist Party and its functions were transferred to the enlarged Secretariat.

 Role

-The Orgburo was established during Lenin's reign to make important decisions about organisational work in the Soviet Union.
+The Orgburo was established during Lenin's government to make important decisions about organisational work in the Communist Party.
+It was originally designed to have equal political weight as Politburo and Secretariat.
 It oversaw the work of local Party committees and had the power to select and place Communist Party members in positions as it saw fit.
 The functions of the Orgburo and the Politburo were often interconnected, but the latter was ultimately the final decision-maker.
 While the Politburo mostly focused on strategic planning and monitoring of the people and status of the country, the Orgburo was tasked with overseeing the Party cadre and its assignment to various positions and duties, presumably in furtherance of the Party's strategic agenda.